Maha Shivaratri

 Maha Shivaratri is a Hindu festival celebrated annually to worship the deity Shiva, between February and March.
-According to the Hindu calendar, the festival is observed on the first day of the first half (night start with darkness - waning) of the lunar month of Phalguna.
+According to the Hindu calendar, The festival is observed on the caturdaśī (the 14th lunar day) of kṛṣṇapakṣa (waning fortnight) of the month of Māgha (in the Amānta reckoning of months) or Phālguṇa (in the Pūrṇimānta reckoning of months).
+The discrepancy is only in the name of the month and the festival is observed on the same lunar night across the regions.
 The festival commemorates the marriage of Shiva and Parvati, and the occasion of Shiva performing his ritual dance called tandava.

 It is a notable festival in Hinduism, marking a remembrance of "overcoming darkness and ignorance" in life and the world.
 It is observed by remembering Shiva and chanting prayers, fasting, and meditating on ethics and virtues such as honesty, non-injury to others, charity, forgiveness, and the discovery of Shiva.
 Ardent devotees stay awake throughout this night.
 Others visit one of the Shiva temples or go on a pilgrimage to the Jyotirlingams.
 The festival is believed to have originated in 5th century BCE.

 In Kashmir Shaivism, the festival is called Har-ratri or phonetically simpler Haerath or Herath by Shiva devotees of the Kashmir region.

+Etymology

+The term Maha Shivaratri is a compound of three Sanskrit elements: maha (महा) meaning "great", Shiva (शिव), the Hindu deity, and ratri (रात्रि), meaning "night".
+The literal meaning is "the Great Night of Shiva."
+The festival is observed annually on the krishna paksha (waning moon) chaturdashi (14th lunar day) of the month of Magha or Phalguna In the Amanta lunar calendar, where a lunar month ends on the new moon day (Amavasiya), the date falls in the month of Magha.
+In the Purnimanta lunar calendar, where a lunar month ends on the full moon day (Purnima), the same lunar day of Maha Shivaratri is reckoned as occurring in Phalguna.
+Despite the difference in month name, the festival is observed on the same lunar night across India.

+Other names

+In Kashmir, Shivaratri is referred to as Herath (Kashmiri: हेरथ / ہیرَتھ).
+The name is commonly understood to derive from "Har Ratri" ("Night of Hara"), Hara being a name of Shiva.
+In the Kashmiri Pandit tradition, the observance of Herath expands beyond a single night and spans approximately twenty-three days, beginning with Hur-e-Okdoh (the first day of the dark fortnight of the Purnimanta month of Phaguna) and concluding on Teel-e-aetham (the eighth day of the bright fortnight of Phagun).

+Maha Shivratri is also known as Padmarajarathri (पद्मराजरात्रि), a sacred night dedicated to Shiva, observed with fasting, prayers, and night-long worship by devotees.